coreos/coreos-cloudinit/Documentation/cloud-config.md

 The cloud-config file uses the [YAML][yaml] file format, which uses whitespace and new-lines to delimit lists, associative arrays, and values.

-A cloud-config file should contain `#cloud-config`, followed by an associative array which has zero or more of the following keys:
+A cloud-config file must contain `#cloud-config`, followed by an associative array which has zero or more of the following keys:

 - `coreos`
 - `ssh_authorized_keys`